Starman (film): Contemporary opinion

+Retrospective opinion

+Duane Byrge wrote for The Hollywood Reporter that Starman had "an amusing and appealing storyline" and a "winning performance" by Jeff Bridges, describing it as "an often on-target look at current American culture".
+However, he found the script lacking in its plot development and characterization of military officials, but praised its "humane message" and Carpenter for "fluid storytelling", commending the score and visual effects.
+Mark Harrison wrote for Den of Geek that it was "a classic sci-fi date movie" and "not only an outlier in [Carpenter's] body of work but also an inarguable product of his direction".
+He praised it for a "canny reversal of gender roles" where Bridges' Star Man is shown the world by a cynical Karen Allen.
+He praised the film's lead performances, believing that Karen Allen's portrayal "might be her best ever performance".

-Alan Jones awarded it four stars out of five for Radio Times, arguing that "John Carpenter's religious sci-fi parable has as much heart and emotion as it does special effects, and gives Oscar-nominated Jeff Bridges a real chance to stretch his acting talent."
-He described it as "funny, suspenseful and moving" and concluded that "this engaging space odyssey is one of Carpenter's best efforts."
+Alan Jones awarded it four stars out of five for Radio Times, referring to the film as a "religious sci-fi parable", praising Bridges' acting and the special effects.
+He described it as "funny, suspenseful and moving" and concluded that it was one of Carpenter's greatest films.
 Halliwell's Film Guide was less positive, describing it as a "derivative but eccentric science-fiction fantasy with lapses of narrative and a general attempt to make the love story predominant over the hardware".
-The review by Time Out called it "a rather lame sci-fi love story" which "lacks the drive, energy and surprise which one associates with Carpenter."
-It continued "The best special effects are in the first five minutes.
-Thereafter, it's all rather predictable.
-The normally excellent Bridges shuffles his way through a robotic performance as though he's just been unplugged, and the film's (very) basic gag – his naïve response to what he experiences – wears thin pretty quick."
-Colin Greenland reviewed Starman for Imagine magazine, and stated that it "starts well, with engaging performances from Karen Allen as the woman trying not to go crazy and Jeff Bridges as the man in the borrowed body.
-But then director John Carpenter changes his mind, and turns it into an irritatingly soft-headed love story.
-What a waste of a promising idea."
+The review by Time Out called it "a rather lame sci-fi love story", lacking the energy of many of Carpenter's films.
+The review criticized the film's predictability and Bridges' acting, believing the humor to "wear thin pretty quick".
+Colin Greenland reviewed Starman for Imagine magazine, and stated that it, "starts well, with engaging performances from Karen Allen [...] and Jeff Bridges", but complains that the second half devolves into an "irritatingly soft-headed love story".

-Awards and honors
+Awards and accolades

-Jeff Bridges was nominated for the Academy Award for Best Actor, making Starman the only film by John Carpenter to receive an Academy Award nomination.
-Bridges was also nominated for the Golden Globe Award for Best Actor – Drama and was awarded the Saturn Award for Best Actor.
-Karen Allen also received a nod for Best Actress from the Academy of Science Fiction, Fantasy & Horror Films.
+Jeff Bridges was nominated for the Academy Award for Best Actor at the 57th Academy Awards, making Starman the only film by John Carpenter to receive an Academy Award nomination.
+Bridges was also nominated for the Golden Globe Award for Best Actor – Drama at the 42nd Golden Globe Awards and was awarded the Saturn Award for Best Actor at the 12th Saturn Awards.
+Karen Allen also received a nomination for the Saturn Award for Best Actress from the Academy of Science Fiction, Fantasy & Horror Films.
 The film itself was nominated Best Science Fiction Film.
-Jack Nitzsche received a Golden Globe nomination for his score.
+Jack Nitzsche received a nomination for the Golden Globe Award for Best Original Score.

 The film was nominated for, but does not appear on the following lists: